drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python.md

 subtitle: Tips for a few common tasks
 description: Basic use of multiprocessing
 excerpt: So you have some serial task that takes forever, and you're thinking it should be parallelizable, but you find the documentation on this to be obtuse?
-Yea.
 image: ../images/parallelpython.png
 bg-image: ../parallelpython.jpg
 comments: true
 ---

-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 # Parallelizing Python, Simplified